Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/3-Authorization-II/protect-web-api/README.md

 products:
   - azure
   - msal-java
-  - azure-active-directory
+  - microsoft-entra-id
   - entra
 urlFragment: msal-java-spring-boot-web-api
-description: "This sample demonstrates a Java Spring web application calling a Java Spring web API that is secured using Azure AD"
+description: "This sample demonstrates a Java Spring web application calling a Java Spring web API that is secured using Microsoft Entra ID"
 ---

 # Protect your Java Spring Boot web API with the Microsoft identity platform